FuseMamba-VD: Dual Branch VideoMamba with Gated Class Token Fusion for Violence Detection: Proposed Method

 \section{Proposed Method}

-Our design builds upon the VideoMamba framework and its efficient state-space model modules.
-We employ two parallel pipelines—each implementing a variant of VideoMamba with distinct scanning strategies—with the intention of separately extracting spatial and temporal features from video inputs, combined with a cropping module to focus on human-interactions.
+Our design utilizes efficient bidirectional state-space modules to introduce a novel dual branch architecture.
+We employ two parallel pipelines, each implementing a variant of VideoMamba with distinct scanning strategies, with the intention of separately extracting spatial and temporal features from video inputs, combined with a cropping module to focus on human-interactions.
 We introduce a novel Gated Class Token Fusion (GCTF) mechanism that combines information between the two branches.
 GCTF is performed at each layer in the network, providing a form of continuous fusion.
 The enriched feature representation is combined from the Spatial-First Scanning Branch to the Temporal-First Scanning Branch to form a unified representation for final classification.